th507/EventList/README.md

 If given, expected types for `delegates` are:

-* Mutiple delegate objects
+* Mutiple objects of delegates

-* Array of delegate object
+* Array of delegates

-For more detailed information about delegate object, please read the next section: [Delegate object](#delegateList).
+For more detailed information about delegate object, please read about [Delegate array](#delegatesArray).

 add (more) delegates